 The W. Cary Edwards School of Nursing and Health Professions supports the belief that attainment of the bachelor's degree is essential to the ongoing process of professional nursing education and development.
 The Bachelor of Science in Nursing (BSN) degree, building on the prior education and experience of the student, prepares graduates to practice nursing in a variety of settings and roles and provides a foundation for graduate study and lifelong learning.
 The Master of Science in Nursing (MSN) degree prepares graduates to assume leadership roles in a diverse, technologically challenging, and global healthcare environment, and for advanced study and lifelong learning.
-The graduate nursing certificate programs offer opportunities for advanced specialized study to master's-prepared nurses seeking additional opportunities in nursing.
+The postbaccalaureate nursing certificate programs offer opportunities for advanced specialized study to master's-prepared nurses seeking additional opportunities in nursing.
+The PMHNP degree prepares nurses to care for diverse individuals, families, and communities with psychiatric and mental health needs.
 The Doctor of Nursing Practice (DNP) degree prepares nurse leaders to function at the highest level in healthcare organizations.
-Competencies in organizational leadership, economics and finance, healthcare policy, populationfocused care, and technology are emphasized.
+Competencies in organizational leadership, economics and finance, healthcare policy, population-focused care, and technology are emphasized.